NickRTR/WeatherWatch/README.md

 https://weatherwatch.vercel.app/

-Weather Watch is a weather report built in Sveltekit.
+Weather Watch is a weather report app built in Sveltekit.
 It shows the current weather and a weather forecast for 3 days.
 Additionally it offers a small advice for every day at the bottom of the app.
 The App is available in every Browser at https://weatherwatch.vercel.app/.
 The data is delivered by https://www.weatherapi.com/ and https://api.adviceslip.com/.

 ## Functionality